kaz-utashiro/Greple-Home/docs/content/docs/Manuals/greple@v8/index.md

     baz bar foo
     the foo, bar and baz

-If you want to use OR syntax, use regular expression.
+If you want to use OR syntax, prepend question mark (`?`) on each token, or use regular expression.

-    greple -e foo -e bar -e baz -e 'yabba|dabba|doo'
+    greple 'foo bar baz ?yabba ?dabba ?doo' greple 'foo bar baz yabba|dabba|doo'

 This command will print lines those contains all of `foo`, `bar` and `baz` and one or more of `yabba`, `dabba` or `doo`.

-#### NOT

-Use option **-v** to specify keyword which should not found in the data record.
+NOT operator can be specified by prefixing the token by minus sign (`-`).
 Next example will show lines those contain both `foo` and `bar` but none of `yabba`, `dabba` or `doo`.

+    greple 'foo bar -yabba -dabba -doo'

+This can be written as this using **-e** and **-v** option.

     greple -e foo -e bar -v yabba -v dabba -v doo greple -e foo -e bar -v 'yabba|dabba|doo'

-#### MAY

-When you are focusing on multiple words, there may be words those are not necessary but would be of interest if there were.

-Use option **--may** or **-t** (tentative) to specify that kind of words.
-They will be a subject of search, and highlighted if exist, but are optional.

-Next command print all lines including `foo` and `bar`, and highlight `baz` as well.
+If `+` is placed to positive matching pattern, that pattern is marked as required, and required match count is automatically set to the number of required patterns.
+So

-    greple -e foo -e bar -t baz
+    greple '+foo bar baz'

-#### MUST

-Option **--must** or **-r** is another way to specify optional keyword.
-If required keyword exists, all other positive match keyword becomes optional.
-Next command is equivalent to the above example.
+commands implicitly set the option `--need 1`, and consequently print all lines including `foo`.
+In other words, it makes other patterns optional, but they are highlighted if exist.
+If you want to search lines which includes `foo` and either or both of `bar` and `baz`, use like this:

-    greple -r foo -r bar -e baz
+    greple '+foo bar baz' --need 2

-### LEXICAL EXPRESSION

-**greple** takes the first argument as a search pattern specified by **--le** option.
-In **--le** pattern, you can set multiple keywords in a single parameter.
-Each keyword is separated by spaces, and the first character describe the type.

-    none  And pattern            : --and  -e
-    +     Required pattern       : --must -r
-    -     Negative match pattern : --not  -v
-    ?
-Optional pattern       : --may  -t

-Just like internet search engine, you can simply provide `foo bar baz` to search lines including all words.

-    greple 'foo bar baz'
+    greple '+foo bar baz' --need +1

-Next command show lines which include `foo`, but does not include `bar`, and highlight `baz` if exists.

-    greple 'foo -bar ?baz'
+    greple 'foo bar|baz'

 ### FLEXIBLE BLOCKS